Right-bank Ukraine: History

+Since the Middle Ages, the region formed part of the Khazar Khanate, Kievan Rus', Mongol Empire, Golden Horde, Grand Duchy of Lithuania and the Kingdom of Poland.
+Right-bank Ukraine was the target of slave raids by Tatars from the Black Sea steppes.

 The history of right- and left-bank Ukraine is closely associated with the Khmelnytsky Uprising of 1648–57.
 The territory was part of the Polish–Lithuanian Commonwealth under the House of Vasa until the Russo-Polish War triggered by Khmelnytsky's Treaty of Pereyaslav, 1654, with the Muscovy alliance.
 After the 13-year conflict, the victorious Tsardom of Russia incorporated the left-bank Ukraine along with the city of Kiev in 1667 following the Truce of Andrusovo.

 Meanwhile, right-bank Ukraine remained in the Commonwealth until the partitions of Poland in the late 18th century.
-As part of the Lesser Poland Province of the Polish Crown it was divided into two voivodeships: Kiev and Bracław.
+As part of the Lesser Poland Province it was divided into two voivodeships: Kiev and Bracław.
 In 1669 Hetman Petro Doroshenko allowed right-bank Ukraine to be part of the Ottoman Empire.
 The southernmost Podolia in the right-bank Ukraine was invaded by Ottomans in 1672.

 Following the 1683 victory of the Christian powers in the Battle of Vienna, in 1699 the Treaty of Karlowitz returned those lands to the Commonwealth.
 During the 18th century, two Cossack uprisings took place.
+The Koliivshchyna was a major haydamak rebellion that broke out in right-bank Ukraine in June 1768.
 In 1793 right-bank Ukraine was annexed by the Russian Empire in the Second Partition of Poland, becoming part of the guberniya ('governorate') of Little Russia.

 In the 19th century, the population of right-bank Ukraine was mostly Ukrainian, but most of the land was owned by the Polish or Polonized Ukrainian nobility.
 Many of the towns and cities belonged to the Pale of Settlement and had a substantial Jewish population, while the Polish-speaking nobility was mostly Roman Catholic.
 Most of the peasantry became Greek Catholic only in the 18th century, and after the Partitions of Poland, largely converted to Orthodoxy long before the disestablishment of the Unia in 1839.
 The right-bank Ukraine was subsequently divided into four provinces (guberniyas), each with its own administration: Kiev, Volhynia, Kherson and Podolia.